Canonical variables based numerical schemes for hybrid plasma models with kinetic ions and massless electrons: Introduction

 In this work, for the two $xpA$ formulations, we discretize the vector potentials by finite element methods in the framework of finite element exterior calculus~\cite{FEEC}, and the distribution functions are approximated as the sums of finite number of weighted particles.
 Splitting methods~\cite{HLW} are used in time to give two subsystems, for which implicit mid-point rules are used to solve.
 For the formulation I with the Weyl gauge, a projector is used to deal with the electron pressure term to make it only contribute to the curl free part of the vector potential.
-Some binomial filters are applied for the electron pressure to reduce the noises from the particle methods ($n$ is obtained by depositions of particles), which improves significantly the schemes.
-For the formulation II, Poisson splitting~\cite{2020en} is used based on the anti-symmetric bracket proposed, and the schemes constructed have better conservation properties.
-The implementations are done in the Python package STRUPHY~\cite{3}.
+Some binomial filters are applied for the electron pressure term $T\nabla n / n$ to reduce the noise from the particle methods ($n$ is obtained by depositions of particles), which improves significantly the schemes.
+For the formulation II, discrete energy is conserved after the phase-space discretization and the semi-discrete system can be expressed in an anti-symmetric bracket formulation, for which the bracket splitting~\cite{2020en} is adopted.
+Then the midpoint rule is used for each subsystem, which is symplectic for the first subsystem and energy-conserving for the second subsystem.
+Our schemes have good conservation properties (such as for energy and momentum) and the magnetic field obtained is divergence free, although our schemes are not Poisson structure preserving as~\cite{DECVM, Qincanonical, hevm, GEMPIC, frame} because the bracket proposed for the continuous problem is anti-symmetric but not Poisson.

 There are some connections between our recent work~\cite{LHPS} and the formulation II.
 The bracket proposed in~\cite{LHPS} could be derived from the bracket of formulation II using the chain rules of the functional derivatives.
 The methods constructed in this work for the formulation II have the following advantages.
-1) Particles are updated by solving simple canonical Hamiltonian systems, which is good for structure-preserving property and good long time behaviors; 2) It is easier to do the implementations than~\cite{LHPS}, as only two subsystems are obtained after Poisson splitting~\cite{2020en} in time, particles and fields are decoupled.
+1) Particles are updated by solving simple canonical Hamiltonian systems, which is good for conservation property and good long time behavior; 2) It is easier to do the implementations than~\cite{LHPS}, as only two subsystems are obtained after bracket splitting~\cite{2020en} in time, particles and fields are decoupled.
 3) The algorithms obtained are more efficient, as some heavy iterations about particles and projectors for current terms in~\cite{LHPS} are avoided; 4) The property of divergence-free of the magnetic fields is guaranteed naturally as the vector potential is used and discretized in a $H(\text{curl})$ type finite element space.

 This paper is organized as follows.
 Two canonical momentum based formulations of the hybrid model are presented in section~\ref{sec:canonicalform}, for which phase-space and time discretizations are done in section~\ref{sec:discretization}.
 In section~\ref{sec:numerical}, four numerical experiments: finite grid instability, R-wave, Bernstein waves, and ion cyclotron instability are conducted to validate the codes, and comparisons are made.
 In section~\ref{sec:conclusion}, we conclude the paper with a summary and an outlook to future works.